Petticoat Junction: Seasons six and seven

 Choosing not to recast the Kate Bradley role, or to sign Rosemary DeCamp on full-time (she was also playing the mother of Marlo Thomas on That Girl), the producers introduced the new character of Dr. Janet Craig, played by June Lockhart, who had just come from a three-year run as Maureen Robinson on Lost In Space.
-Previously, Lockhart had played another mother figure - Ruth Martin on the popular CBS-TV series Lassie.
+Previously, Lockhart had played another mother figure - Ruth Martin on the CBS-TV series Lassie.
 Lockhart's character was essentially brought on as a surrogate mother figure to fill the void left by the death of Bea Benaderet, and takes up a medical practice at the hotel and also serves as a counsel of sorts for the girls.
 The cast was described as "most welcoming" to Lockhart as the newcomer during a difficult time.
 Quickly, Lockhart graduated from featured billing at the end of each episode to co-star billing in the opening credits.
 The show's theme song lyrics were slightly altered to accommodate the change in cast.

 A decline in Nielsen ratings had begun in season five, when CBS moved the show from Tuesday night to Saturday night.
 In season six, the show failed to make the ratings top 30.
 With Benaderet's death and the mediocre ratings, the sitcom's future was hanging in the balance.
-CBS considered cancelling the show in the spring of 1969.
+CBS considered canceling the show in the spring of 1969.
 The season-six finale "Tune In Next Year" was meant to be the series finale.
 Dr. Janet Craig receives a good job offer in another city and decides to accept it.
 However, at the end of the episode, Dr. Craig decides to stay when Steve and Betty Jo announce that they are going to have another baby.